Dissertation Committee Eligibility Requirements

 Applying for Special Graduate Faculty Status

-All members of the Dissertation Committee must hold graduate faculty status at UTC.
-If a proposed committee member does not currently hold graduate faculty status at UTC, s/he will need to apply for special graduate faculty status.
-The candidate should work with his/her committee member to secure the following items:
+All members of the Dissertation Committee must hold graduate faculty status at UTC and must be approved by the Dissertation Chair and Program Director/Advisor.
+If a proposed committee member does not currently hold graduate faculty status at UTC, s/he will need to apply for “Special” graduate faculty status by submitting the following items:

 Graduate Faculty Application (with digital signature)

 Complete copy of CV (or resume)

 The Dissertation Chair will submit the name and email address of the proposed committee member to the Program Office via email (firstname.lastname@example.org).
 The Program Office will contact the proposed committee member with instructions regarding the graduate faculty application process.
 UTC graduate programs have adopted an electronic filing and approval process; therefore, hard copy application materials submitted by U.S. Postal Service or FAX cannot be accepted.
 The applicant's complete CV/resume and digitally signed Graduate Faculty Application should be emailed to the Program Office (email@example.com) for approval and submission to the Graduate School.
 Instructions for Digital Signature are available upon request.